(Escher self reference)

 print('a = %r\nprint(%r %% (a, a))' % (a, a))

 And there it is.
-The quine:
+The final quine:

 print('a = %r\nprint(%r) %% (a, a)' % (a, a))